san-io-aver/Air-Mouse-MESP/README.md

 angles using a complementary filter and mapsit to the number of pixels to be moved.

 BleMouse library is old and some minor changes need to be made.
+Replace BleMouse.cpp and Connection status with the given code